 Bulbs, like the ones in my photo here, will appreciate some bone meal mixed into the planting soil.
 Your tulips and daffodils will produce more blooms, as will any flowers planted in spring.

-Bone meal is the perfect addition to an organic garden.
+Organic Bone Meal is the perfect addition to an organic garden.
 I add it to the bare garden soil in spring before it’s time to plant.
 It helps make the soil better for everything you plan to grow, as long as you don’t overdo it.

 Use it as a soil amendment around perennials too.
 I sprinkle it around the hydrangea shrub and other perennials in the yard once the snow is gone.
 Rake it into the soil and be careful around the shallow roots.
 Bone meal replaces depleted phosphorus and will get the plants off to a good start for summer growth.